Immigration New Zealand

-Immigration New Zealand (Te Ratonga Manene; INZ), formerly the New Zealand Immigration Service (NZIS), is the agency within the New Zealand Ministry of Business, Innovation and Employment (MBIE) that is responsible for border control, issuing travel visas and managing immigration to New Zealand.
+Immigration New Zealand (INZ; Te Ratonga Manene), formerly the New Zealand Immigration Service (NZIS), is the agency within the New Zealand Ministry of Business, Innovation and Employment (MBIE) that is responsible for border control, issuing travel visas and managing immigration to New Zealand.

 History

 Immigration Department, 1909-1946

 Immigration New Zealand's origins can be traced back to an informal "Immigration Department" that was established within the Lands and Survey Department in 1909.
 The Immigration Department was tasked with finding employment for new immigrants.
 In response to demand for more workers in the manufacturing sector, Prime Minister William Massey announced the formation of an official Immigration Department in 1912.
 This Immigration Department initially had six staff and was headed by J.E.
 Smith.
 This Department assumed the immigration functions of the Public Works and Lands and Survey Departments.
 However, the First World War prevented a large-scale assisted programme to New Zealand.
 In 1931, the Immigration Department and the Department of Labour were merged into a combined "Department of Labour and Immigration."